finos/datahelix/docs/user/UserGuide.md

 ### Example

-Using the [Sample Profile](ExampleProfile1.json) that was created in the [first](CreatingAProfile.md) section, run the visualise command with your preferred above method.
+Using the [Sample Profile](#Example-Profile) that was created in an earlier section, run the visualise command with your preferred above method.

 With no options this should yield the following gv file: